 Deductibles can also be dollar-based and percentage-based deductibles.
 The above example regarding the kitchen fire would be considered a dollar-based deductible.
 For a percentage-based deductible, however, the monetary value is derived from a percentage of your dwelling coverage.
 For example, if your dwelling is valued at $367,000 and your wind/hall deductible is 1%, your deductible would be $3,670.

-- Endorsements and Floaters: Something you may want to consider are what insurance companies refer to as “floaters,” “riders” or “endorsements.”
+- Endorsements and Floaters: Something you may want to consider is what insurance companies refer to as “floaters,” “riders” or “endorsements.”
 Essentially, a floater is an additional coverage for a high-priced category of an item that exceeds the normal limits on your policy.
 For example, someone on your homeowners policy owns a very expensive ring that is valued at $10,000.
 Because most insurance companies cap their coverage for jewelry well below $10,000, you would need an endorsement or floater to help ensure your jewelry is properly covered.
 While it varies by company, floaters extend to other items as well as jewelry—such as works of art, musical equipment, and even guns.

 - Identity Theft Coverage: Although a basic homeowners policy doesn’t offer any coverage against identity theft, most companies offer an endorsement to ensure you are financially protected.
 While it varies per company, coverage ranges from $15,000 to $30,000 per occurrence and typically cost between $25 to $65 per year.

-- Flood Insurance: Unlike car insurance, the damages resulting from floods are not covered in a homeowner’s policy.
+- Flood Insurance: Unlike car insurance, the damages resulting from floods are not covered by a homeowner’s policy.
 Typically, flood insurance is provided by the FEMA or the Federal Emergency Management Agency.
 Depending on your location, your mortgage company may require you to purchase flood insurance.

 If you’re shopping for homeowners insurance or even if you already have it, you should consider some simple steps to ensure you’re both properly covered and not overpaying.

-- Make an inventory of all your items
+- Make an inventory of all your items.

 By going through all your belongings, both big and small, you can adequately determine how much coverage you need.
 Plus, in the event of a claim, you can quickly determine what is missing and its value.

-- Update your policy with expensive purchases
+- Update your policy with expensive purchases.

 Pay attention to coverage limits for specific items.
 If you purchase a new item that exceeds your policy’s limit, you risk not having sufficient coverage.
 Consider additional endorsements and floaters with any newly purchased valuable item.

-- Double check your policy for any policy discounts
+- Double check your policy for any policy discounts.

 While discounts vary per insurance company, typical homeowners policy discounts are multi-policy/multi-line policy (home and auto), new roof, claims free, non-smoker, and new home discounts.
-Look closely within your policy to see if you or your home qualifies for any possible discounts.
+Look closely at your policy to see if you or your home qualifies for any possible discounts.

-- Maintain your home
+- Maintain your home.